guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ![Communication chain overview](communication%20chain%20overview-03.png)
 *Figure 1.* Overview of the communication chain according to us.

-We view the communication chain as a chain of 4 steps, or layers, allowing a user to interact with information in an easy and quick way.
+We view the communication chain as a chain of 4 steps, or layers, allowing a user to interact with information.
+Each step has it’s own functions and responsibilities.

 ### End user
 This is you, the user that's trying to interact with a resource.
 Using your body to control a mouse or any other input device.
-Navigating through information on the interface which your senses in turn interpret.
-For example your voice controlling a phone, which gives audio feedback that your ears in turn interpret.
+Navigating through information on the interface which your senses interpret.
+For example your voice controlling a phone, which gives audio feedback that your ears interpret.
 Or another example, your fingers controlling a touchscreen which presents information on the screen that your eyes can read.

 ### Interface
 The interface is the gate or proxy between the end-user and the data.
-The processing layer prepares the data, and the interface tries to present this information to the user as seamless as possible.
-It receives information from the processing (or storage, more on that later) layer which the user requested.
+The processing layer prepares the data.
+The interface receives information from the processing layer which the user requested.
 Then tries to render the information as intended and presents this to the user, ready for the user to be interpreted.

 ### Processing
 The processing layer serves the resource, making it accessible to the public.
 It processes the request from the interface, retrieves the data from the resource, and usually returns a usable form of the resource back to the interface.
 It often takes care of the shielding of the resource as well.
 Only granting the right users access to it.